 What Whole Grain Flour?

-If you are like me who wants to incorporate a big bag of whole grains into delicious recipes than this recipe is for you!
+If you are like me who wants to incorporate a big bag of whole grains into delicious recipes then this recipe is for you!
 We purchased a 50lb bag of hard white wheat berries that we milled ourselves using this Kitchen Aid Metal Grain Mill Attachment.

-When purchasing whole grains go for a less nuttier and rustic flavored wheat kernel and purchase Hard White Wheat berries.
+When purchasing whole grains go for a less nutty and rustic flavored wheat kernel and purchase Hard White Wheat berries.
 Hard red wheat is more rustic and could be slightly more bitter in taste.
 Whereas hard white wheat is more versatile in recipes.
 I personally mill hard white wheat berries and so do many other moms I know.

 Can you Freeze English Muffins?